[?] Subscribe To This Site

 With celebrations coming, you have time to plan for holidays with elderly parents.
 Obviously you’re preoccupied with making sure all the details are in place, meals, gifts, guests.
 Don’t forget that this is a great opportunity to check on your aging parents in a new way.

-present for holidays with elderly parents I would not advocate heavy duty conversations during your time at home.
+I would not advocate heavy duty conversations during your time at home.
 Sitting at the family dinner and saying, “So Mom, when are you moving out…” may not be the best for digestion!

 Use this time for being together, for celebrating and NOT raising the anxiety level of your mother and the rest of the family.
 But you can still get a lot done to equip you for the important talks that you will need to have next.

-What to check on.
-What to look for.
+What to Check On.
+What to Look For.

 Take the time to really look at your folks.
 It may have been a while since you’ve seen them, and things have changed.
 You need to be able to take in what’s different.
 Of, course you’d rather imagine that things are the same as they always have been and always will be, but now is the best time to look closely and take it all in.